 When the following symbol is displayed:

-the driver shall check the ETCS level, the radio network identification, the RBC identification / phone number, and correct them if necessary (rule “entering data” (section 6.4.2)).
+the driver shall check the ETCS level, the radio network identification, the RBC identification / phone number, and correct them if necessary (rule “Manual change of data” (section 6.1.2)).

 If the radio communication with the RBC still cannot be established, the driver shall inform the signaller about the situation.